GENI-NSF/geni-tools/README-stitching.txt

 `Error encountered converting RSpec to NDL`
  - ExoGENI did not understand something in your request RSpec.

+`Embedding workflow ERROR`
+ - ExoGENI aggregates cannot handle requests that mention other ExoGENI aggregates.
+Typically, stitcher sends such requests to the ExoSM.
+Did you supply `--useExoSM` by mistake?
+   Alternatively, there may be an error in your request RSpec.

 === Errors in the tool – you may need to report this as a bug ===

 ` … has request tag XXX that is already in use by …`